 Recommended color: Fruity reds, teals, vibrant oranges

-Apartment Therapy says, “Giving your doors a paint-over can seriously boost their style quotient, and can help hide scuff marks, to boot.”
 Make any entrance impressive with a fresh new coat of paint.
+You may want to opt for popular front door colors to increase curb appeal.
 Painting a door while it’s attached to the doorway can be a little tricky, but if it’s your front door or backyard entrance, putting it back on at night might even be more challenging.
 Also, you’ll need your front door on at night even in the safest neighborhoods.

 For front doors, keep it on the hinge and remove any knobs, handles, or locks before painting.
 Clean the surface thoroughly, and sand and prime if needed.
 Choose a quick-drying brand to avoid drip.
 A semi-gloss or satin finish hides imperfections that a flat or eggshell finish would highlight, and a heavy traffic door will rack up some scratches and dings.